-This studio class is designed to expanding the language of drawing through experimentation of media, substrate, and content.; Students are expected to possess a basic level of proficiency in drawing from life and developed skill working in black and white and in a variety of dry drawing media.
+Credits, Lecture hours, Lab hours: (3:3:3) Description: This studio class is designed to expanding the language of drawing through experimentation of media, substrate, and content.; Students are expected to possess a basic level of proficiency in drawing from life and developed skill working in black and white and in a variety of dry drawing media.
 Students will be required to present and critically analyze drawings during group critiques.; This course is repeatable once for credit if taken from a different instructor.; A lab fee is required.

-ART 2190 Figure Studio
+ART 2190 Figure Studio Semester(s) Taught: TBA

-This course is designed for the practicing art student who wishes to continue their concentration and study of the human figure.
+Description: This course is designed for the practicing art student who wishes to continue their concentration and study of the human figure.
 The focus of this course will be placed on working from the live model.
 The development of observational, and creative skills will be stressed, employing a wide range of traditional and contemporary mediums.
 Composition, proportions, and work ethic will also be stressed.
-A lab fee is required

-Prerequisite: Drawing I Art 1110
+A lab fee is required Prerequisites: Drawing I Art 1110